Jcarpenter-0/MLNet/learners/README.md

 # Troubleshooting
 * Illegal operation (core dumped)
 Check tensorflow, it may be running a new version on an older cpu
+* Shape input issues?
+Try ensuring that keras and tensorflow are updated properly

 # Tips for doing Machine Learning
 * Use only numeric data, text will not translate properly, use a mapping to either numeric values or binary columns to address